 Artificial Intelligence analyzes dozens of data points in order to make predictions about when to start a production run.
 Machine learning and AI can learn and adjust so that Just-In-Time manufacturing predictions improve over time.

 3. The Cashier-less Retailer

 Retailers are excited about the treasure trove of data that a cashierless store offers.

 Loyalty cards already receive and track customer information, but loyalty programs are optional.
 With a cashierless store every person who enters the store is identified via an app and each purchase is cataloged for further analysis.
 Combining all the data with cutting edge artificial intelligence, personalized marketing and JIT manufacturing and retailers can harness data to help with operational and revenue generating decisions.

 When and where personnel cannot be available, Virtual Greeters and Assistants will be a growing trend as retail owners look to provide a consistent, customer-focused experience.
 Retailers need to leverage automated technology solutions to support decision making when dealing with customers.

-Small and large businesses need to know that there are solutions available right now that can help bridge the gap enabling to drive next-generation retail analytics to help with the customer experience and driving real-time merchandising decisions.
+Small and large businesses need to know that there are solutions available right now that can help bridge the gap enabling to drive next-generation retail analytics to help with customer experience and driving real time merchandising decisions.